Skip to main content Skip to navigation

 Support and Feedback Classes

-Support and Feedback classes are compulsory classes where tutors will analyse more in depth topics covered in the lectures.
+Support and Feedback classes are compulsory classes where tutors will analyse problem sets related to topics covered in the lectures, or otherwise discuss and demonstrate elements of the lectures in greater depth.
 Classes are usually delivered in small groups of students.
 Classes for optional modules may include all students on the module.

 Note that Support and Feedback classes, classes, seminars and tutorials are all different terms for essentially the same thing: compulsory teaching in small groups.
 In what follows, these terms will be therefore used interchangeably.